 In 1998, Dad lied about knowing Maryanne Doyle.

 Alice Lapaine has been found strangled near Dad’s pub.

 Dad was in the local area for both Maryanne Doyle’s disappearance and Alice Lapaine’s murder – FACT

 Trust cuts both ways . . . what do you do when it’s gone?

-My First Reaction: This was my pick for my first ever month of Book of the Month!
+My Fucking Thoughts: This was my pick for my first ever month of Book of the Month!
 I cheated the system a little.
 Yes, I’m in Canada.
 No, BOTM doesn’t deliver to Canada (up your game BOTM), but I am married to an American so I have in-laws in upstate NY which means I have a place to send US deliveries!

 *clears throat* So, daddy might be a serial killer and now daddy’s little girl is a cop who’s going to crack the case, maybe?
 Probably?
 This level of family drama only makes serial killer thrillers that much more exciting.
 This is the first in a new series and I absolutely cannot wait for it!

 H.T.F.T.
 Tagline: Which one of your friends is a serial killer?
 Probably Dave.